aw-santo/aw-santo/README.md

 <Java, React, Git, CS student at SGGSIE&T />
 --------------------------------------------

 I am pursuing 4th year of my bachelor's in engineering with a specialization in Computer Science.
-I have been solving problems related to DSA from LeetCode in my primary programming language Java.
-I also have been doing a decent amount of development in React.
-Currently I am learning DevOps.
+I have been solving problems related to `DSA` from LeetCode in my primary programming language `Java`.
+I also have been doing a decent amount of development in `React`.
+Currently I am learning `DevOps`.

 * 🌍  I'm based in Shegaon, Maharashtra, India
 * ✉️  You can contact me at [sanghormode2@gmail.com](mailto:sanghormode2@gmail.com)
-* 🧠  I'm learning DevOps
+* 🧠  I'm learning `DevOps`
-* 🤝  I'm open to collaborating on Java/React Development
+* 🤝  I'm open for collaborating on `Java/React` Development

 ### Skills